SAP/cloud-security-services-integration-library/samples/spring-security-xsuaa-usage/README.md

 - Create an XSUAA service instance
 - Configure manifest.yml
 - Deploy the application
-- Assign Role to your user
+- Assign Role Collection to your user
 - Access the application

 ## Configure the Application Router